-he full proceedings of AfriCHI’18 will be published in the ACM digital library under the international conference proceedings with its own ISBN.
-It will be distributed on a USB ‘flashdrive’ during the conference.
-Components of the proceedings will also be printed for participants without access to a computer by arrangement with the Proceedings Chair.
+The full proceedings of AfriCHI’16 will have an ISBN and will be published on a USB ‘flashdrive’.
+Components of the proceedings will also be printed for participants without access to a computer by arrangement with the .
 The full proceedings consists of two separate parts that will be archived differently.
-All accepted written submissions (Papers, Notes, Extended Abstracts and Pictorials) will be published in the ACM proceedings of AfriCHI’18.
-For all media other than written submissions, AfriCHI’18 uses the Internet Archive under a Creative Commons “attribution share alike” license (CC BY-SA), see below.
+For all written submissions (Papers, Notes, Extended Abstracts and Pictorials) AfriCHI’16 works in-cooperation with the Association for Computer Machinery (ACM), see below, and thus this part will align with ACM requirements.
+For all media other than written submissions, AfriCHI’16 uses the Internet Archive under a Creative Commons “attribution share alike” license (CC BY-SA), see below.

 ACM Digital Library: Papers, Notes, Extended abstracts & Pictorials

 To ensure wide dissemination, and as customary with conferences that are in-cooperation with ACM Special Interest Group for Computer Human Interaction (ACM SIGCHI), AfriCHI’16 has applied to archive accepted Papers, Notes, Extended Abstracts and Pictorials in the ACM Digital Library.
 As for all ACM conferences (e.g. CHI, DIS SAICSIIT etc.), final approval for archiving in the ACM Digital Library depends on the integrity, quality and timeliness of our reviewing processes, final proceedings etc. Thus, we work to ensure very high quality processes and proceedings.